Mallerstang: Some notable historical people and events

 One of the other notable Lords of the Manor was Sir Hugh de Morville, Lord of Westmorland.
-He was one of the four knights who murdered St Thomas Beckett in Canterbury cathedral, and legend says that he took refuge here afterwards before being banished to France.
+He was one of the four knights who murdered St Thomas Becket in Canterbury Cathedral in 1170, and legend says that he took refuge here afterwards before being banished to France.
 (Hugh Seat is named after him, and Wild Boar Fell, as seen from beyond the castle to the north, is said to have haunted him because in certain lights its profile strongly suggests a face and mitre: the recumbent St Thomas.)

 On 24 February 1537 ten men from Mallerstang were hanged in the dale for taking part in the Pilgrimage of Grace.
 The local protesters had gathered at Lammerside Castle, just north of Mallerstang, and joined the 6000 men who marched through Westmorland towards Carlisle.
 This uprising against King Henry VIII was put down by a military force commanded by Thomas Howard, 3rd Duke of Norfolk, aided by Sir Thomas Wharton, 1st Baron Wharton (whose seat, Wharton Hall, lies just to the north of the parish).
 From the many prisoners taken, 74 were picked out to be executed in their own villages.

 The tradition of dissent was still alive in the 17th century when ten or more families in the dale became Quakers – at a time when all non-conformists suffered considerable persecution.
 The grandson of one of these Quaker families, George Birkbeck, set up the "Mechanics Institute" in London, which later became Birkbeck College of the University of London.
 The Quakers' strong influence in the area continued until the Wesleyans largely replaced it in the 19th century.

-Two brothers from Clapham, Yorkshire, moved to the area in the late 18th century.
+Two brothers from Clapham, North Yorkshire, moved to the area in the late 18th century.
 Richard Faraday became a notable businessman in Kirkby Stephen, where a road is named after him.
 His younger brother, James, set up as a blacksmith in Outhgill (in the house now called Faraday Cottage).
 As he moved to London a year before their third child was born, the area narrowly missed being able to claim the great scientist Michael Faraday as a Mallerstang man.